calidion/aex/README.md

 # Use middlewares from expressjs

-Aex provide a way for express middlewares to be tranlated into Aex middlewares.
+Aex provide a way for express middlewares to be translated into Aex middlewares.

 You need just a simple call to `toAsyncMiddleware` to generate Aex's async middleware.